 Next we will estimate the contribution to $\wh{\cL}_n$ coming from small boxes.
 Write $s\coloneqq \frac{n}{\log n}$ and partition $[0,n]^2$ into $s\times s$ boxes whose sides are parallel to the coordinate axes.
 We now show that with high probability, every such box contributes at most $O(n)$ to the last passage time $\wh{\cL}_n$.
 Let $R$ be any such box.
 Note that by directedness and the non-negativity of the weights, the sum of weights collected by the geodesic of $\wh{\cL}_n$ in $R$ is upper bounded by

 where the maximum is over continuous increasing paths between the bottom-left and top-right corners of $R$.
-Note that, by directedness and the non-negativity of the weights,

-where the inner maximum is over all continuous increasing paths between the bottom-left and top-right corners of $R$.
 It therefore suffices to upper bound $\wh{\cL}_R$.
-To this end, note that for any $m\le \log n$,
+Towards this, note that for any $m\le \log n$,

 Choosing $m\coloneqq\log\log n$, we will show that both terms are $O(n)$ using different arguments.
 For notational simplicity we assume that $m\in\N$ (the general case follows by rounding).
 Note that ${\wh{\cL}_R^{(\ge m)}}$ has the exact same distribution as $\cL_s$, i.e. the last passage time between $(0,0)$ and $(s,s)$ with $\log s$ many layers of the Poisson noise present (recall that all logarithms have base $2$ by convention).
 Thus using the same arguments as in \eqref{upper1234} with $n$ replaced by $s$, we get that